-‘The vaccines do work:’ Trump says he’s proud of the coronavirus vaccine but rejects any mandates
+‘The vaccines do work:’ Trump says he’s proud of the coronavirus vaccines but rejects any mandates

 “And now countries are using our vaccines, and it’s tremendous,” Trump added.
 “It’s tremendously successful.”

-Trump said he knows many people personally who have died of the coronavirus and praised his administration for the role he believes it played in making vaccines available earlier than expected.
+Trump said he knows many people personally who have died of the coronavirus and praised his administration for the role he says it played in making vaccines available earlier than expected.

 “I’m very proud of it.
 I saved millions of lives — but people have to have their freedoms,” he said.

-On Trump’s last full day in office, the number of Americans who had died of the coronavirus totaled 400,000.
+On Trump’s last full day in office, the number of Americans who had died of the coronavirus totaled just over 400,000.
 He was widely criticized for playing down the seriousness of the pandemic, suggesting early on that it would just disappear.
 He also promoted drugs such as hydroxychloroquine, a medicine for malaria, as a coronavirus treatment and repeatedly refused to follow health guidelines such as wearing a mask.

 Trump has said he intentionally played down the deadly nature of the rapidly spreading virus to avoid a “frenzy.”

 According to an August poll from Fox News, about a third of Americans who voted for Trump in 2020 said they do not plan to ever get vaccinated against the coronavirus.
-Some politicians and medical experts have suggested that vaccination rates among some groups that have shown support for Trump might have remained low because the former president — who was vaccinated before leaving office months after contracting covid — was slow to champion the vaccines.
+Some politicians and medical experts have suggested that vaccination rates among some groups that have shown support for Trump might have remained low because the former president — who was vaccinated before leaving office months after contracting the virus — was slow to champion the vaccines.

 At a recent rally in Alabama, Trump encouraged his supporters to get vaccinated but was met with boos.

-While Trump encouraged more Americans to get vaccinated, he is opposed to mandating vaccinations.
+While Trump encouraged more Americans to get inoculated, he said he’s opposed to mandating the shots.

 “I’m a conservative person,” he said.
 “And you have to maintain your freedoms.”